Theblackswitch-s-Commissions/.github/profile/README.md

 I'll hand over the finished product once the payment is successfully received.
 If you want, I can give you visual confirmation of the working project through a livestream.

 For datapacks only, we can hop on a server to test it out live.
 This is not possible for resourcepacks since that requires downloading the pack on your client.

-# 📜 License

-* * *

-All material originating from the organization Theblackswitch's Commissions is licensed under [CC-BY-NC-ND 4.0]() &copy; theblackswitch unless otherwise noted in the project.

-An exception is made for video content, which can be monetized.
-However, video creators must give appropriate credit by leaving a link to this page in the video.

-**Additional condition**: the content of this work, as a whole or in parts, may **not** be used for training, fine-tuning, or enhancement of artificial intelligence systems, machine learning models or any other type of program where computers use data and algorithms to learn patterns and make predictions without being explicitly programmed.
-This includes, not only and all, for commercial, non-commercial, educational, research, or personal projects.

-* * *

-Reasons:
-1. I hate generative AI content.
-It has no unique-ness.
-2. You're essentially stealing my long term hobby project made with love whilst making profit from it
-3. I don't receive anything unless I'm also an AI bro like you
-4. Did I mention already that I hate generative AI?
-5. Please don't